The Yummy Life

 Step 7.
 Pour the contents of the jar into the strainer.

 Mason jars are widely available and an easy container option.
 However, it's easier to pour from bottles, and they look prettier for gift giving.
-I got my hermetic top bottles at The Container Store.
 You can use any kind of bottle or jar, as long as they have an air-tight top.
 Cork top bottles are not recommended, because the cork is porous and will allow the liquid to slowly evaporate.

 Make it a gift!
 Homemade gifts from the kitchen are always appreciated.
 Not only is this raspberry vinegar beautiful and impressive, it is also inexpensive to make.
 And, you can see how easy it is.
 Anyone can make this.
 You can't go wrong.